xplosionmind/tommi.space/content/jam/public/Migrating from Flickr to Piwigo.md

 ---
 date: 2020-12-05T01:00:00+01:00
 updated: 2022-03-14T14:59:21+01:00
-tags: geek
 aliases:
   - Quitting Flickr
   - Quit Flickr
+  - Flickr to Piwigo
+tags:
+  - geek
 description: Thoughts and decisions about quitting Flickr and switching to Piwigo
 image: /assets/quit-flickr.jpg
-redirect_from: [/flickr/, /quitting-flickr/, /switch-to-piwigo/, /piwigo-switch/]
+redirect_from:
+  - /flickr/
+  - /piwigo-switch/
+  - /flickr-to-piwigo/
+permalink: /flickr-piwigo/
 ---
 The process of quitting [Flickr](https://flickr.com 'Flickr') and switching to [Piwigo](Piwigo.md) took place between the 21<sup>st</sup> and 23<sup>rd</sup> December 2020, but it took me all of Q1 of 2021 to completely configure the gallery and optimize the workflow, for good.